cloud-gov/caulking/README.md

 # Development tips

-To work on patterns, add test cases to `development.bats`, update patterns in `local.toml` then run `bats development.bats`.
-Here are some shortcuts
+To add a new test case:

+* add it to `development.bats`
+* run `bats development.bats`
+* it should fail, since you've not yet updated local.toml
+* work on local.toml until `bats development.bats` passes

+Here are some shortcuts when you're ready to test the whole package

 - `make hook`: update `~/.git-support/hooks/pre-commit` from local `pre-commit.sh`
 - `make patterns`: update the `gitleaks` configuration in `~/.git-support/gitleaks.toml` from local `local.toml`